Acts 2: New Testament references

-Coming of the Holy Spirit on the Day of Pentecost (2:1–43)
+Coming of the Holy Spirit on the day of Pentecost (2:1–43)

-The biblical narrative of Pentecost is given in the second chapter of the Book of Acts.
-Present were about one hundred and twenty followers of Christ (Acts 1:15), including the Twelve Apostles (i.e. the eleven disciples and Matthias who had replaced Judas Iscariot), Jesus' mother Mary, various other women disciples and Jesus' brothers (Acts 1:14).
-Their reception of the Holy Spirit in the Upper Room and their empowerment to speak in tongues are recounted in Acts 2:1–6:
+The biblical narrative of Pentecost is given in the second chapter of the Acts of the Apostles.
+Present were about one hundred and twenty followers of Christ (Acts 1:15), all together "in one place" (Acts 2:1), including the Twelve Apostles (i.e. the eleven disciples and Matthias, who had replaced Judas Iscariot), Jesus' mother Mary, various other women disciples and Jesus' brothers (Acts 1:14).
+Their reception of the Holy Spirit and their empowerment to speak in tongues are recounted in Acts 2:1–6: J. Rawson Lumby holds that the "one place" was clearly "the upper room where the Apostles abode, and where the disciples had met for the election of Matthias".

-Verses 1–6
+Verses 1–7

+While those on whom the Spirit had descended were speaking in many languages, the gathering crowd's reaction progressed from perplexity (verse 6) to amazement (verse 7).
+In verse 6, "this sound" (της φωνης ταυτης, tēs phōnēs tautēs) may refer to "the sound from heaven, as of a rushing mighty wind" in verse 2, or to the speaking in tongues in verse 4.
+Henry Alford suggests that "we may safely decide for the former reference" (the sound from heaven) because the writer would have written "φωναί" (phōnai: plural) if the multiple voices spoken in tongues was intended.
+The paraphrase in The Living Bible emphasizes the same reading: "when they heard the roaring in the sky above the house".

-While those on whom the Spirit had descended were speaking in many languages, the Apostle Peter stood up with the eleven and proclaimed to the crowd that this event was the fulfillment of the prophecy of Joel (in Book of Joel 2:28–29): "…I will pour out my Spirit…".
+Peter then stood up with the eleven and proclaimed to the crowd that this event was the fulfillment of the prophecy of Joel (in Book of Joel 2:28–29): "…I will pour out my Spirit…".
 (Acts 2:17).